-Water damage in Dallas is an intense and difficult-to-tackle type of damage, and can be one of the most major disasters possible in a residence or business.
+Flood damage in Dallas is an intense and difficult-to-tackle type of damage, and can be one of the most major disasters possible in a residence or business.
 Water has the ability to infiltrate even the tightest of corners in a building, and due to its uniquely high surface tension, it does not much like leaving those corners.
-If not dealt with properly, Dallas water damage can foster mold growth, weaken structures, and lead to much greater damage in the future.
+If not dealt with properly, water damage in your Dallas property can foster mold growth, weaken structures, and lead to much greater damage in the future.
 As a result, water damage of Dallas is typically best dealt with by professionals, and as quickly as possible.

-Visually, water damage from Dallas can be a real blight on walls, especially after a storm when mud and grime can be mixed in with the water.
+Visually, a home full of flood water in Dallas can be a real blight on walls, especially after a storm when mud and grime can be mixed in with the water.
 Often, a fresh coat of paint or a new layer of wallpaper is required to remedy these visual issues.
 However, it is essential to dry out and examine the interior of the walls as well, as these may harbor pockets of water in which mold can grow and stability of the building can be compromised.
-Get your walls examined as soon as possible by a professional to ensure that they do not have significant interior damage.
+Get your walls examined as soon as possible by a professional to ensure that they do not have significant interior water damage.

 Water Damage to Furnishings

-Some furnishings can survive significant water damage with little more than a cleaning.
+Some furnishings can survive significant storm damage after heavy rain or flooding in in Dallas with little more than a cleaning.
 Others may need full replacement and removal, or may even be destroyed.
 Typically, electronics and some fabric and wood furniture will be total losses, while metal or plastic appliances such as ovens or refrigerators may survive relatively unscathed.
 Check with your insurance provider to learn about what furniture you have covered.

 Bathroom fixtures may have some water damage as well, but typically fare better than other items on this list due to waterproofing and design oriented towards water resistance.
 In a water damaged bathroom, make sure to check pipes and in cabinets for potential blockages or debris and ensure that it is checked for mold growth in a similar fashion as other regions in the building.